johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-09-typescript-5-importsnotusedasvalues-error-eslint-consistent-type-imports/index.md

 // is transpiled to.... nothing!
 Hence no side effects
 ```

 So if side effects is something you're concerned about, consider this rule as well.
+Note that whether `import { type A } from 'mod'` transpiles to a side-effect import or gets completely removed depends on your `tsc` options, or what transpiler you’re using.
+But `import type` statements _always_ get removed.

 ## Summary